DevExpress/devextreme-demos/JSDemos/Demos/Form/ColumnsAdaptability/description.md

 1. Specify the [colCountByScreen](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCountByScreen) property to define how many columns the Form should contain depending on the available screen qualifiers.

-In this demo, select the check box under the Form to enable this configuration.
+In this demo, mark the check box under the Form to enable this configuration.